Reincarnation: Does Death Mean The End?

 But the details were so abundant and consistent, they eventually decided to journey to the remote area Ma Wing War described.

-And sure enough, following her directions, they uncovered three clay pots buried in the ground, filled with jewelry, precious stones, and coins — treasures that perfectly matched a merchant’s wife’s dowry from that era.
+And sure enough, following her directions, they uncovered three clay pots buried in the ground, filled with jewelry, precious stones, and coins.

 Talk about mind-blowing evidence.

-Here was a young girl leading her family to unearth riches from a past life she seemed to recall with perfect clarity, despite the people and location being completely unknown to her in this life.
+Here was a young girl leading her family to unearth riches from a past life she seemed to recall with perfect clarity, DESPITE the people and location being completely unknown to her in this life.

 And remember: She was just a little kid